Rushikesh97-in/php-version-change/README.md

-# php version change
+# PHP Version Changer

 # Description:
-	The PHP Version Changer is a shell script that automates the process of checking the current PHP version installed on a system and allows for changing it with ease.
+	The PHP Version Changer is a shell script that automates the process of checking the current PHP version installed on a system and allows for changing it with ease for "APACHE 2".
 This script provides a convenient way to manage PHP versions for web developers and server administrators.

 # Features: